gilascale/gila/README.md

 ### Bugs

+- fix the define vs assign issue at the moment, at the moment they are the same thing
 - creating 2 long lists causes the first list to be an element of the second list?
 - fix tuple parsing...